Welcome, welcome, welcome!

 Planning your first Club Ride

-You are an experienced group rider and/or have completed a Tuesday night SRCC Group Riding Skills Ride.
+You are an experienced group rider and/or have attended a Tuesday night SRCC Learn to Group Ride clinic.
 You have read the SAFETY & SKILLS page and the GROUP RIDE INFORMATION pages.
 You have looked at the Weekly Ride schedule and know which ride you want to attend.
 You have checked the web postings regarding upcoming rides on the Main Page of the SRCC Website.
 On the posting you will find: a start time, a map, a description and details of the ride.
 There may also be information regarding the possibility of weather cancellations and instructions on how to proceed.
 If you have a cycling computer, try loading the posted route into it.
 Our mapping service, Ride with GPS has many helpful instructions for this.
 Don’t worry if you have no computer or can’t load the route – it’s not mandatory.

 Arriving at your first Club Ride